Pinafore/nlp-hw/project/README.md

  Claude).
 For the “full” evaluation, we’re going to have multiple agents (both human and computer) and we’re going to compare the difference between human and computer accuracy.
-For “milestone” evaluations, we’re just going to do checkpoints.
+For “milestone” evaluations, we’re just going to do random checks.
 For models that are stochastic, we’ll indeed take multiple runs.
 Thus, you should aim for questions that models consistently fail to answer … we won’t take the “best” result.